chrismade/My-Bunkerweb-Tutorial/coreos/105-CoreOS-Data-Disk.md

 `sudo echo '/dev/sdb1 /var/disk1 ext4 defaults 0 0' >> /etc/fstab`

-or your favorite text editor (e.g. vi, vim, nano)
+or your favorite text editor (e.g. vi, vim, nano).
+Using `/etc/fstab` seems to be a bit old-fashioned in the systemd age, but it is actually systemd which looks into the file to figure out if there is anything that need to be mounted.

 **test mount**